WuzgXY-GitHub/WuzgXY-GitHub/README.md

 Hi, I am WuzgXY, a student, and also an amateur translator from China.

-- 🔭 I’m currently working on l10n of Minecraft mods and more (if you want me to keep or create localizaion of a mod, please remind me [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)) or PM/DM me via any social media
+- 🔭 I’m currently working on localization of Minecraft mods and more (if you want me to keep or create localizaion of a mod, please remind me [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)) or PM/DM me via any social media
-- 🌱 I am currently ~~on the way to~~ studying C++ & Java
+- 🌱 I have basic knowledge of C++, Java, Python and JavaScript
 - 🤔 I am looking for help with Minecraft mod developing, not now tho
 - 💬 Ask me about anything [here](https://github.com/WuzgXY-GitHub/WuzgXY-GitHub/issues)
 - 📫 How to reach me: WIP